-Some of my idols back then ended up faring well in life, today, and some are the same, few got worse.
+Some of my idols back then ended up faring well in life, some are the same, and few got worse.
 To support my point, I haven’t quantified this irrelevant idea, but I guarantee you I sleep well at night knowing my younger self had a keen eye for those who represented a genuine life of abundance and prosperity.

 Maybe my father did influence me.
 So be it if so.

 I also had hoop’ dreams during my early teenage years, but I never put myself in the position to succeed on that path.
 I mean, I failed a lot in high school, like many of us who tried keeping up with trends without cell phones.

 My teenage years were the pinnacle of my ignorance.
 In twelfth grade, my chemistry teacher at Grant High School told me I’d never succeed in life trying to ‘get by’ on my looks.
 Little did he know, I was more concerned about needing to get by because of my skin color—I didn’t know what he meant.
 From there, began the lesson of how people perceived me, along with an uphill battle of my anxiety.

 I remember having my projected GPA calculated through the last term of my senior year.
 I needed a D+ (let’s call it) in chemistry to pass and graduate.
 So, yeah, if I had to say I was just trying to get by on my looks, then yes because I succeeded.
 ‘Looks as though he’s in class’, was all that was required of me—this wasn’t chemistry AP.
 But maybe to him, I was a statistic in the Portland Public School district that typically didn’t fare well at the time.